vboyev-MSFT/defender-docs/exposure-management/overview-data-connectors.md

 Benefits include:

 - Normalized within exposure graph
-- Enhanced device inventory
+- Enhancing device inventory
 - Mapping relationships
 - Revealing new attack paths
 - Providing comprehensive attack surface visibility
 - Incorporating asset criticality
 - Enriching context with business application or operational affiliation
-- Visualization through the Attack Map tool
+- Visualizing through the Attack Map tool
-- Exploration using advanced hunting queries via KQL
+- Exploring using advanced hunting queries via KQL

 The support for external solutions helps to further streamline, integrate, and orchestrate defenses from other security vendors with Exposure Management.
 This enables security teams to effectively manage their posture and exposure across the entire attack surface.